Hari Raya Haji

 , also known as Aidiladha

-There’s many things about this special date that not many people (even us Muslims!) know about.
-So sit tight as we answer some of the questions you've probably always wondered but never dared to ask 😉
+, is one of the most significant days in the Islamic year!
+On this date, we commemorate the feeling of togetherness and sacrifice.
+But that's not all!
+There are many things about this special date that not many people (even us Muslims!) may know about.
+So sit tight as we answer some of the questions you've probably always wondered about Hari Raya Haji!

 1. Didn't you just celebrate Hari Raya?